-Irani, Rousso, and Peleg use temporal integration.
-They average the images by registering them according to the motion of the different objects in the scene [25], [26].
+Irani et al. use temporal integration.
+They average the images by registering them according to the motion of the different objects in the scene [26], [27].
 After processing a number of frames, each of these averaged images should show only one sharp region corresponding to the tracked object.
 This region is found by detecting the stationary regions between the corresponding averaged image and the current frame.
 Unless the background is textured enough to blur completely the averaged images, some regions of the background can be classified as stationary.
-In this situation, the method in [25], [26] overestimates the template of the moving object.
+In this situation, the method in [26] and [27] overestimates the template of the moving object.
 This is particularly likely to happen when the background has large regions with almost constant color or intensity level.

-Layered models [27], [28], [29], [30], [31], [32], [33], [34] brought new approaches to the segmentation of moving objects.
-Tao, Sawhney, and Kumar proposed a filtering approach where a 2-D Gaussian shape model is updated from frame to frame [30].
-This work was extended to the case where the background is described by a set of layers rather than a single one [34].
-In contrast to online filtering, Jojic and Frey proposed an offline approach to infer flexible templates [32].
+Layered models [53], [49], [8], [51], [34], [33], [21], [55] brought new approaches to the segmentation of moving objects.
+Tao et al. proposed a filtering approach where a two-dimensional (2-D) Gaussian shape model is updated from frame to frame [51].
+This work was extended to the case where the background is described by a set of layers rather than a single one [55].
+In contrast to online filtering, Jojic and Frey proposed an offline approach to infer flexible templates [33].
 They use probabilistic learning to estimate robustly the state of the system.
-Since the exact posterior for the problem results intractable, they use variational inference to compute a factorized approximation and non-linear optimization techniques coupled into an EM algorithm [35].
+Since the exact posterior for the problem results intractable, they use variational inference to compute a factorized approximation and nonlinear optimization techniques coupled into an expectation-maximization (EM) algorithm [40].

-Proposed approach Like the simple background-estimation algorithms, our approach exploits the fact that the moving object occludes the background.
+3) Proposed Approach: Like the simple background-estimation algorithms, our approach exploits the fact that the moving object occludes the background.
 We formulate segmentation in a global way, as a parameter estimation problem and derive a computationally simple algorithm.
-Because in many interesting situations the 2-D shape of the moving object does not change significantly across a number of consecutive frames, e.g., moving cars, see Fig. 1, we exploit the object rigidity.
-In the paper we show how occlusion+rigidity enable a computationally simple algorithm to jointly estimate the unknown background and rigid shape of the moving object directly from the image intensity values.
+Because in many interesting situations the 2-D shape of the moving object does not change significantly across a number of consecutive frames, e.g., moving cars (see Fig. 1), we exploit the object rigidity.
+In this paper, we show how occlusion + rigidity enable a computationally simple algorithm to jointly estimate the unknown background and rigid shape of the moving object directly from the image intensity values.

-Our segmentation algorithm is derived as an approximation to a penalized likelihood (PL) estimate of the unknown parameters in the image sequence model: the motions; the template of the moving object; and the intensity levels of the object pixels (object texture) and of the background pixels (background texture).
+Our segmentation algorithm is derived as an approximation to a penalized likelihood (PL) estimate of the unknown parameters in the image sequence model: the motions, the template of the moving object, and the intensity levels of the object pixels (object texture) and of the background pixels (background texture).
 The joint estimation of this complete set of parameters is a very complex task.
 Motivated by our experience with real video sequences, we decouple the estimation of the motions (moving objects and camera) from that of the remaining parameters.
 The motions are estimated on a frame by frame basis and then these estimates are used in the estimation of the remaining parameters.
 Then, we introduce the motion estimates into the penalized likelihood cost function and minimize it with respect to the remaining parameters.